 What should I do as a student, or future student, if I have a disability?

-If you are a current student, contact the Office of Student Disability Services.
+If you are a current student, contact the Office of Student Disabilities Services.
 We will request documentation (tests, assessments, etc.) of your disability to keep on file in our office in order to help you more effectively.
-Please be aware that the Office of Student Disability Services is not able to provide retroactive accommodations, and that arranging for textbooks in alternative formats and video captioning requires several weeks.
+Please be aware that the Office of Student Disabilities Services is not able to provide retroactive accommodations, and that arranging for textbooks in alternative formats and video captioning requires several weeks.
 We want to make sure that all of your accommodations are in place when your classes begin.